2ez4bz/cosmos-predict2/README.md

 ## Key Features
 Cosmos-Predict2 includes the following:

-- **Diffusion-based world foundation models** for Text2World and Video2World generation, where a user can generate visual simulation based on text prompts and video prompts.
+- **Diffusion-based world foundation models** for Text2Image and Video2World generation, where a user can generate visual simulation based on text prompts and video prompts.
-- **Post-training scripts** for helping Physical AI builders post-train pre-trained Cosmos-Predict2 for their applications.

 ## Documentation
 See below for quickstart installation and usage examples.
-For comprehensive guidance on run inference and post-training, refer to our []

 ### Install
 Please refer to [INSTALL.md](./INSTALL.md) for general instructions on environment setup.